How Much Does a Metal Roof Cost in 2025?

 • Get quotes from multiple roofing contractors to find the most cost-effective option in your area.

-• If your current roof is still in good shape, consider repairing instead of replacing it.
+• Opt to repair instead of replace if your current roof is still in good shape.

-• Try scheduling the installation during the off-season to take advantage of reduced rates from local roofing contractors.
+• Schedule the install during the off-season to take advantage of reduced rates from local roofing contractors.

 How HomeAdvisor Gets Its Cost Data